EricRohlfs/html-au/README.md

 The primary reason is, why even go to the server for html components/fragments.
 Have either an internal router to do that work, or use a convention based approach.

 ```
+// simple input and button.
+Clicking the button updates the input value.
 <section id="counter-placeholder">
     <h3>Click Counter Example</h3>
     <click-counter id="me-53">